bmkramer/COVID19-PMC-collections/README.md

 ## Analyzing licenses of publisher collections in the PMC COVID-19 Initative

 So which licenses are used by publishers for content in the PMC COVID-19 initiative?
-License information of articles in publisher collections in the PMC COVID-19 Initiative was retrieved programmatically though the [Entrez Programming Utilities](https://www.ncbi.nlm.nih.gov/books/NBK25499/), using the R package [rentrez](https://cran.r-project.org/web/packages/rentrez/index.html) on **December 12, 2020**.
+License information of articles in publisher collections in the PMC COVID-19 Initiative was retrieved programmatically though the [Entrez Programming Utilities](https://www.ncbi.nlm.nih.gov/books/NBK25499/), using the R package [rentrez](https://cran.r-project.org/web/packages/rentrez/index.html) on **May 30, 2020**.
 Programmatic classification of licenses was supplemented by manual inspection of the license statements.
 Scripts and data are shared in this GitHub repo.
 Results are summarized in Table 1 below.

 The data would also allow for analysis of licenses for individual publisher imprints and/or societies that publish with one of the large publishers, or for analysis at the level of journal titles.